there was a thread on reddit tonight asking women what interests/skills/talents they find instantly sexy in a man.

 (plus, who the fuck cares if i want to date a guy who’s “a little bit gay” anyway? i’ve dated two bi guys and there really is no practical difference, incase any biphobic stereotypin’ motherfuckers are out there and are convinced that bi guys can’t be good boyfriends to ladies. they can.)

-Anonymous asked: Do you have any advice for learning ukulele?
+Anonymous said: Do you have any advice for learning ukulele?
 I know a lot of chords but I can't seem to understand how to strum properly.
 Do I just strum in rhythm with the song?
 At what point do I change chords?
 Thanks, Kate!

 Strumming patterns and chord changes will depend on the song, but you can learn basic ones that will work for most songs.